Shark Rocket DuoClean HV382

 - Some reviewers had issues with hair getting stuck in the floor attachment, eventually clogging up the vacuum if it isn’t removed.

 - Some users think the cord is a bit too short, meaning it has to be moved from power outlet to power outlet, during use.

 - According to a few buyers, the vacuum is prone to breaking, as some parts don’t seem to be made to last for long.

 - Due to the vacuum having a rotating brush, it easily catches on cords, fringes, and other small items lying across the floor.
 However, this seems to be a common problem with these types of vacuum heads.

-The Shark Rocket DuoClean HV382 is a corded stick vacuum, which is quite popular among its users.
+The Shark Rocket DuoClean HV382 is a corded model, and quite popular among its users.
 It does get some mixed reviews, though, but overall it does well.
 Despite being a corded model, most users found it handy in many situations.
 It has a decent suction that works well on most hard floors, as well as some carpets, and it comes with a range of useful attachments where some of them clip onto the vacuum and therefore remains within reach while using it.
 It does lack a bit of the mobility found in battery vacuums though, and some buyers thought the cord was too small, requiring them to change between several power outlets while cleaning the house.
 There have been some incidents of broken parts and pieces as well, but most of the times it seemed like Shark’s customer service was able to handle it in a proper manner.
 All in all, this stick vacuum is probably among the better choices for spot cleaning, but it may work well in small apartments and dorm rooms, where there isn’t a large area to vacuum at a time.